When to Euthanize a Dog with Tracheal Collapse?

 When the dog begins to cough or breath harder, the trachea can fall more inward than normal, which can lead to sudden onset of symptoms.

 If you notice any of these symptoms in your dog, then call the vet right away.
-Your dog could have a tracheal collapse.
+Your dog could have a severe tracheal collapse.

 Is Tracheal Collapse a Medical Emergency?